wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/introduction-self-guided.md

         2. Sign in with your Azure subscription **Username** and **Password**.
         3. **Paste** the authentication code.
         4. Select **OK**, then **Done**.

+    !!! warning
+        If you have multiple Azure tenants, then you will need to select the appropriate tenant when authenticating.

+        ```shell
+        az login --use-device-code --tenant <tenant_id>
+        ```

 1. Next, select the appropriate subscription from the command line.
 1. Leave the terminal window open for the next steps.